fiso64/MusicbeeExplore/README.md

 ### Search Syntax

-The plugin supports advanced search syntax for both MusicBrainz and Discogs queries:
+The plugin supports additional search syntax for both MusicBrainz and Discogs queries:

 #### MusicBrainz: